Corporate America gave this non-profit almost $2 billion to fight institutional racism and it's already making an impact - KESQ

 Corporate America gave this non-profit almost $2 billion to fight institutional racism and it’s already making an impact

-Leaders of the Local Initiatives Support Coalition (LISC) say their organization has received a record total of about $2 billion dollars in donations this year from companies looking to aid people of color.
+Leaders of the Local Initiatives Support Coalition (LISC) say their organization has received a record total of about $2 billion dollars in donations and investments this year from companies and organizations looking to aid people of color.

 “This is by far our biggest fundraising year on record,” LISC President and CEO Maurice Jones told CNN Business.

-Netflix, Lowe’s and Square are just three of the major corporations that made multimillion dollar donations to LISC in the aftermath of the George Floyd tragedy.
+Netflix, Lowe’s and Square are just three of the major corporations that made multimillion dollar contributions to LISC in the aftermath of the George Floyd tragedy.

 LISC is a non-profit financial institution that funds community development initiatives in 44 states.
 It allocates money to local groups that provide emergency aid, wealth-building and career development resources to underprivileged communities whose residents are primarily Black and Latino.

-Note: Corrections: An earlier version of this story incorrectly labeled a photo.
-The name of the organization is the Jane Addams Resource Corp.
-It also incorrectly described the $2 billion in funds.
-It came in the form of investments and donations from companies, philanthropy and government sources.